Lorite/linux-simple-app-logger/README.md

     - `window_title`: The title of the window.
     - `duration`: The duration of the activity in seconds.
 - `on_loop_interval` is called on each loop interval of the main script.
+- `on_cleanup` is called when the script is about to exit.

 #### Example Custom Script